 The right tethering gear is a must for food photographers.
 Here are a few ways that food photographers are using the biggest tethering must-haves:

-- On-site shoots can be literally anywhere.
+On-site shoots can be literally anywhere.
 You never know where your power source is coming from.
-Using wireless tethering with a battery pack will ensure you don’t miss the perfect shot because you have to power up.
+Using the ONsite Relay C Camera Power System with a battery pack will ensure you don’t miss the perfect shot because you have to power up.

 These examples make photographers more efficient, and, even better, they can provide excellent service for clients.